mcbreese/football_databricks/dbt_football_databricks/models/staging/stg_docs.md

 {% enddocs %}

 {% docs date_of_birth %}
-The player's date of birth, standardized as a DATE type.
+The player's date of birth, standardised as a DATE type.
 {% enddocs %}

 {% docs age_in_years %}